Sedation Dentistry in Bethesda, MD

 Elite Prosthetic Dentistry is conveniently located near Bethesda, MD.

 Patients from Bethesda typically drive south on Wisconsin Avenue to our Friendship Heights location at 4400 Jenifer Street NW, Suite 220.
-Free parking is available in our building.
+On-site parking is available in our building.
 The Friendship Heights Metro Red Line station is 2 blocks away.

 Address: